- About NCAS & UCN

 Research Interests: Modern U.S. History, Histories of Race, Migration, and Labor in the Americas, and the United States in the Pacific world

-Kornel Chang is assistant professor of History and American Studies at Rutgers University-Newark.
+Kornel Chang is Associate Professor of History and American Studies at Rutgers University-Newark.
 His research and teaching interests include Asian American history, the United States in the Pacific world, and race, migration, and labor in the Americas.
 His current book project, tentatively titled Occupying Knowledge: Expertise, Technocracy, and De-Colonization in the U.S. Occupation of Korea, examines the role of technocrats and expert knowledge in the U.S. Occupation of Korea

 RACE & RACISM IN THE AMERICAS